 In recent decades, the governance of food and agriculture has been increasingly transformed on a global level by new technological, knowledge-based, financial and managerial resources and innovation.
-Increasingly, the private sector has been instrumental in the development and often at the origin of these transformations.
+The private sector has been instrumental in driving these transformations.

 Effective engagement with the private sector can help the fight against hunger and malnutrition by enhancing FAO’s work in agriculture, fishery, forestry, natural resource management, and the food value chain from farmer to consumer.

 The private sector includes enterprises, companies or businesses, regardless of size, ownership and structure.
 It covers all sectors of the food, agriculture, forestry and fisheries systems from production to consumption, including associated services: financing, investment, insurance, marketing and trade.
 FAO considers the private sector as encompassing a broad array of entities that range from farmer organizations, cooperatives and SMEs to the largest international corporations.
 This also includes private financial institutions; industry and trade associations; and consortia that represent private sector interests.
 Academia, research institutions and philanthropic foundations are not included in this definition.